udanuj07/ResolveIt-Complaint-Management/screenshots/README.md

 ## Notes

-- All screenshots are from the fully functional ResolveIt application
+- All data are from the fully functional ResolveIt application
 - Database structure is optimized for MySQL 5.7+
 - UI uses consistent color scheme (Cyan #00FFFF on Dark #000000)
 - Font used: Poppins (can be substituted with default system fonts)